Korean

 Text: White or green

-Color: Black-and-yellow diagonal stripes from bottom to almost top.
-No color are also common
+Often black-yellow diagonal stripes from bottom to almost top

 In Taiwan, metallic poles are wrapped in